Cees van de Sanden: Career

+As of February 2, 2026, Van de Sanden is no longer registered on the Roll of Advocates and has ceased practicing as a lawyer.
+Since that date, he has been active as an advisor.

 Politics

-Van de Sanden became active for the People's Party for Freedom and Democracy (VVD) in his home province of North Brabant, and he helped write its provincial election program.
+Van de Sanden became active for the People's Party for Freedom and Democracy (VVD) in 2021 in his home province of North Brabant, where he helped write its provincial election program.
 He ran for the Senate in May 2023 as the party's twelfth candidate.
 The ballot listed 's-Hertogenbosch as his place of residence, and he said he wanted to contribute to a liberal, safe, and enterprising Netherlands.
 Van de Sanden was not elected to the Senate, as the VVD won ten seats.
 On 16 June 2023, Senator Paulien Geerdink (VVD) suffered a spinal fracture resulting from a fall and went on sick leave.
 Van de Sanden was sworn in as her temporary replacement on 27 June due to his place on the party list in the last election.
 The seat had been declined by the VVD's eleventh candidate, Marjolein van der Linden.
 Geerdink returned on 12 October 2023, bringing an end to his term.
 Van de Sanden was sworn in as the permanent replacement of Senator Caspar van den Berg on 24 September 2024.
+Following the repeated decision of the eleventh-ranked candidate to decline the seat.
 He left the VVD and continued as an independent politician on 8 October 2025, declaring that the party had "drifted away from its core values of liberty, responsibility, tolerance, social justice, and equality."

 In June 2025, Van de Sanden came under scrutiny for acting as legal counsel for the Dutch subsidiary of the Russian oil company Lukoil, while simultaneously voting in the Senate on matters that could affect the company.
 Integrity experts criticized the lack of transparency and pointed to potential conflicts of interest and security risks, particularly in light of Lukoil’s ties to the Kremlin.

+In March 2026, Van de Sanden was appointed, together with Mary Fiers, as rapporteur for the European "Digital AI Omnibus" and "Digital Omnibus" proposals.
+The rapporteurs were appointed for a period of nine months to support the information position of the Senate (Eerste Kamer of the Netherlands).
+Following consultations between the Committees on Digitalization and on Economic Affairs, Climate, and Sustainable Growth and the relevant Secretaries of State on 17 March 2026, the Senate (Eerste Kamer of the Netherlands) decided on 24 March 2026 to lift the parliamentary scrutiny reserve for these proposals, ending the Senate's ability to suspend the legislative process in Brussels for these files.